Abhidiyewar/surest/README.md

 Java 17 Spring Boot project scaffold for member management.

 Features:
-- PostgreSQL scripts in `db/init/`.
+- PostgreSQL database
+- Used Flyway SQL Scripts for INSERTION AND CREATION
 - JWT authentication.
 - Role-based access: ROLE_ADMIN and ROLE_USER.
-- REST APIs for Member CRUD.
+- REST APIs for Surest Member CRUD.
-- Redis cache for GET /members/{id}.
+- Caffeine cache for GET /members/{id}.
 - Pagination, sorting, filtering on GET /members.
-- Unit and integration test examples.
+- Unit and integration test
-- JaCoCo code coverage configured.
+- JaCoCo code coverage configured for more than 80%

 Run:
-1. Create postgres database and run SQL scripts in `db/init/`.
-2. Configure `src/main/resources/application.yml`.
-3. Build: `./gradlew clean build`
+1. Build: `./gradlew clean build`
-4. Run: `./gradlew bootRun`
+2. Run: `./gradlew bootRun`

-Notes:
-- Replace JWT secret in application.yml with a strong secret.
-- Seeded SQL uses placeholder bcrypt hashes.
-Replace with real bcrypt hashes or insert with your own.
+3. Access the api via swagger.ui
+4. Role with ID must be created in DB
+5. Create a User with role-id assign ROLE_USER or ROLE_ADMIN
+6. Login with the User JWT token will be generated
+7. Authorize the JWT TOKEN
+8. Access the API